We compare a big-name money transfer service with a newer digital competitor.

 HiFX’s fee structure if far more transparent: For all transfers below $5,000, HiFX charges a $5 fee, and you’ll pay no fee for transfers of $5,000 or more.

-When it comes to transfer fees, HiFX edges out MoneyGram thanks to its clear and simple fee structure, as well as the extra savings it offers when transferring larger sums of money.
+Although Western Union and HiFX offer similar base fees, HiFX edges out the competition thanks to its clear and simple fee structure, as well as the extra savings it offers when transferring a larger amount of money.

 Who offers better exchange rates?

-Let’s look at the rates that MoneyGram and HiFX offer compared to the mid-market rate.
+Let’s look at the rates that Western Union and HiFX offer compared to the mid-market rate.

-We’ll use the example of a transfer to Swiss francs (CHF):
+We’ll use the example of a transfer to Japanese yen (JPY):

-HiFX tends to keep its exchange rates within 0.4% of the mid-market rate.
+HiFX tends to keep its exchange rates typically within 0.4% of the mid-market rate.

 In other words:

-- If you’re sending money to Switzerland and the mid-market rate is 1 USD = 1.01 CHF
+- If you’re sending money to Japan and the mid-market rate is 1 USD = 0113.28 JPY

 True to its promises, HiFX offers highly competitive exchange rates with a minimal spread against the mid-market rate.